-ZANG.ANGLE_ZCD
+ZANG.ANGLE\ZCD

-The field ANGLE_ZCD is a bit field located at address 0x34 [11:0].
+The field ANGLE\ZCD is a bit field located at address

+0x34 [11:0].
 This bit field is part of the location ZANG.

-This is the angle from the zero-crossing detector and it is used to verify that the PLL angle is correct.

-Angle in degrees = unsigned 12-bit value \times (360 / 4096).
+Angle from zero-crossing detector, which is used to verify that the PLL angle is correct.
+In low-power mode, this angle is always used for the turns-counter; in typical power mode with TSRC = 0, this angle is used for the turns-counter source.
+Angle in degrees = unsigned 12-bit value $\times$ (360 / 4096).